 - 2018 was a reminder that the stock market is not the economy.
 Corporate profits, largely driven by tax reform, increased by 26%.
 The anticipation of this boost was clearly seen in the markets in 2017 – even before they showed up in companies’ bottom line4.
 Investing is HARD!

 - Will this BEAR market lead to a recession?
 In 1966, Nobel Prize winning economist Paul Samuelson famously said, “Wall Street Indexes (have successfully) predicted 9 of the last 5 recessions.”
-It appears there’s some truth to that as 20 of the last BEAR Markets only accompanied 11 recessions4.
+In fact, of the last 20 BEAR Markets, only 11 of those were accompanied by actual recessions4.

 - Even if we don’t call a BEAR in the S&P, there was a clear bear in several asset classes including US Mid-Caps, US Small-Caps, and International Stocks1.